London Stock Exchange Group – Our Code in Action

 • Other course owners wanting to try this kind of scenario-based training.

-• And it’s been shortlisted for a Learning Technologies Award in the ‘Excellence in the design of content’ category.
+• And it won a Gold Learning Technologies Award in the ‘Excellence in the design of learning content‘ category.

 Getting learners involved in the decisions